Joint Fiscal Committee

 (2) carry on a continuing review of the fiscal operations of the State, including revenues, budgeting, and expenditures;

-(3) accept grants, gifts, loans, or any other thing of value, approved by the Governor, under the provisions of 32 V.S.A. § 5, when the General Assembly is not in session;
+(3) accept grants and approve any related limited service positions, gifts, loans, or any other thing of value, approved by the Governor, under the provisions of 32 V.S.A. § 5;

 The Joint Fiscal Committee plays a statutory role (32 V.S.A. § 5) in reviewing and approving "any grant, gift, loan, or any sum of money or thing of value" made to state government.